 Self-expressive: This is good for us.
 Putting thoughts into words helps me to think clearly, to know myself better and to know where I’m going.

 Random mysteries and joys

-These are often relating to language and art (The Pre-Raphaelites make a regular appearance, by the way), but topics are eclectic.
+These are often relating to language and art, but topics are eclectic.
 They are sometimes predictable, such as music on a Friday or they might be unexpected, such as a sudden liking for the Japanese concept of cute “kawaii”.

 What I don’t want to ignore

 There are times when things need to be said, and I hope that there is enough positivity in this blog to help us deal with the trickier topics.
 As the philosopher Edmund Burke said “All that is necessary for the triumph of evil is for good men to do nothing.”.
 Chances are that my voice will be miniscule, but as they say “many snowflakes make an avalanche”.